King Island Long Table Festival

 down a sandy track through the dunes behind the King Island Dairy.

-The ‘Turnstone’ house blended delightfully into the wild dunes and long native grasses,
+The ‘Turnstone’ house blended delightfully into the wild dunes and long native grasses, and offered lovely,

 It was opening week of the new lobster season and we were lucky enough to see